These weightlifting shoes are great for weight training and bodybuilding to capitalize on all your gains.

 The squat exercise requires stellar form to avoid injury and with so much weight on the bar, it is important to have a quality shoe working on your behalf.
 The best shoes for squats as a weightlifter will allow you stay firm and stable in order to knock out any PRs with ease.

-Adidas Men’s Fitness Shoes are 100% synthetic and the canvas upper increases durability and stability.
-A reinforced heel locks the heel in for greater support and lace enclosure allows the locked-in fit to be secured with one strap coming across the top.
-With a strong, stable base and a sockliner for increased comfort, these lifting shoes from Adidas are the best for squatting as you work towards that new personal squat record.
+Adidas Men’s Powerlift 5 are made partly from recycled content and designed to increase durability and stability during exercises like squats.
+A grippy outer sole locks the foot in place for greater support and the canvas with upper mesh and ventilation leaves these shoes breathable.
+There is also a mid sole wedge for stability.
+With a strong, stable base and a sock liner for increased comfort, these lifting shoes from Adidas are the best for squatting as you work towards that new personal squat record.

 - Great support and reinforcement in the heel for the squat exercise